glebnovodran/ostinato/doc/build_unix.md

 The build depends on [crosscore](https://github.com/schaban/crosscore_dev) library sources. build.sh detects presence of the crosscore sources.
 If not present the build script downloads them automatically through executing util/get_crosscore.sh.

-The build depends on OGL/EGL/GLES header files.
-If not already present, they are downloaded automatically by util/get_crosscore.sh.
+Also, the build depends on OGL/EGL/GLES header files.
+If not present, they are downloaded by the build script too.

 Some systems may not have some necessary tools/libraries preinstalled.
-For RPi OS it is necessary to install C++ compiler toolchain `sudo apt install build-essential` and X11 developnment headers:
+For RPi OS the C++ compiler toolchain should be installed

+`sudo apt install build-essential`

+along with X11 developnment headers

 `sudo apt install libx11-dev`

 For FreeBSD and OpenBSD it is necessary to install _wget_: